Boxing career of Manny Pacquiao: Pacquiao vs. Thurman

-Cancelled bout vs. Errol Spence Jr.
+Cancelled bout vs. Spence Jr.

 On May 21, 2021, Pacquiao made an announcement on his social media that he would return to the ring on August 21 in Las Vegas to face undefeated unified WBC and IBF welterweight champion Errol Spence Jr. on Fox PPV.
 PBC and Fox confirmed the news, and it was reported that both men have signed contracts to face each other.
 The two men had previously already met more than two years prior on March 16, 2019, in the ring following Spence's unanimous decision victory over Mikey Garcia in Arlington, Texas, when both Pacquiao and Spence indicated they would relish the chance to fight each other.
 It was officially announced on June 23 that the bout would take place at the T-Mobile Arena.

 However, on August 10, it was announced that Spence was forced to pull out of the bout due to suffering an injury to his left eye.